mdavids/rfc/content/draft-davids-forsalereg-04.md

 ## Content limitations

 The TXT [@RFC8553, (see) section 2.1] record **MUST** contain any valid content, ranging from an empty string to meaningful text or URIs.
 However, it **SHALL NOT** contain any text that suggests that the domain is not for sale.
-If a domain name is not for sale, the "\_for-sale" indicator MUST NOT be used.
-Any existence of a "\_for-sale" TXT record, assuming it it not a wildcard,  **MAY** therefore be regarded as an indication that the domain name is for sale.
+If a domain name is not for sale, the "\_for-sale" indicator
+**MUST NOT** be used.
+Any existence of a "\_for-sale" TXT record, assuming it is not a wildcard,  **MAY** therefore be regarded as an indication that the domain name is for sale.

 This specification does not dictate the exact use of any content in the "\_for-sale" TXT record, or the lack of any such content.
 Parties - such as registries and registrars - may use it in their tools, perhaps even by defining additional requirements that the content must meet.
 Alternatively, an individual can use it in combination with existing tools to make contact with the seller.